helensz98/Interactive-Lab-Hub/Final Project/README.md

 Lessons: Study what you're going to use!!
 Start ahead of time if possible.
 Plans change all the time :(

-Breakout clone is a very simple game, not fancy in any way and there are numerous games more visually appealling or challenging, but it is one of the first few electronic games (if I can call it that) I learnt to play on TVs, yes, because I had no access to computers (unless I got lucky and guessed the passwords correctly) then and had absolutely no idea what the world of game was like.
+Breakout clone is a very simple game, not fancy in any way and there are numerous games more visually appealling or challenging, but it is one of the first few electronic games (if I can call it that) I learnt to play on TVs, yes, because I had no access to computers (unless I got lucky and guessed the passwords correctly) and I had absolutely no idea what the world of game was like then.
 It requires only one participant, a worry-free time not thinking about anything other than the ball, when I knew nothing more and wanted nothing more.
 It's going (or already) obsolete, but I have enjoyed it.

 ~~In short, I created this project to escape from the reality called finals~~